craigsdennis/adafruit-lasertag/README.md

 A quick example of how you can use the [adafruit Circuit Playground Express](https://www.adafruit.com/product/3333) to make a game of Laser Tag.
 This uses the neopixels for health display and the IR receiver to take hits from the enemy.

-You can fake the IR with a press of button A, and can reset with button B.  Should work with a compatible remote.
+You can fake the IR with a press of button A, and can reset with button B.  Should work with a any remote or device that blasts IR.

+NOTE: Current example relies on an Infrared Error being thrown.
+Welcome to Hacktown.

 ## Installation Instructions:
 ```
 npm install -g pxt
-pxt build
 pxt deploy
 ```